-The model is a parallel plate transmission line (violet colour on the both sides indicates PMC boundary conditions) excited with a plane wave (red transmission line port) and terminated with a load port (green transmission line port) matched to the line.
-The transmission line is filled with air.
+The model is a parallel plate transmission line excited with a plane wave (red transmission line port) and terminated with a load port (green transmission line port) matched to the line.
+The transmission line is partially filled with air and concrete material.